 Original Text:

-Without your encryption key, the encrypted data is meaningless.
+Without your encryption key, the encrypted data is meaningless noise.

 What Makes It "Zero-Knowledge"